CHANDAMITA-KAJU/EDA-Python/Loan Defaulter/README.md

 Precautionss-

 -people are mostly unacompannied

 -Lower secondary

 -Unmarried people

--Rented apartment has been the highest defaulter percentage -Low skill labourers, drivers are the highest defaulters.
+-Rented apartment has been the highest defaulter percentage

+-Low skill labourers, drivers are the highest defaulters

 -Transport type 3 is the highest defaulter

 -Offers which were unused prev now have maximum number of defaulters despite the high income band customers